-Now a director of Expedia Local Expert, Taylor says there’s similar buzz within the in-destination industry.
-“What’s exciting for me is that you feel this hum around the [tours, activities and attractions] sector.
+Now a director of Expedia Local Expert, Taylor says there’s a similar buzz within the in-destination industry.
+“What’s exciting for me is that you feel this hum around the sector.
 At Amazon, you could feel our work was reshaping the way the industry works.
 That’s what I’m feeling right now at Expedia,” says Taylor.
 “It’s like you’re in a concert hall or sports stadium—everyone inside is feeling a sense of anticipation.”

 With the tours, activities and attractions category accelerating at a breakneck pace—and the emergence and growth of tech companies making it easier than ever to get “Things To Do” products in the hands of travelers—in-destination innovations are laying the foundation for the entire travel industry.